glaufer1/Story-Steps-Firebase-App-Fire-Git/README.md

+# Story Steps Firebase App

+## Environment Setup

+1. Copy `.env.example` to `.env.local` in the root directory.
+2. Fill in your Firebase and Google Maps API keys in `.env.local`.
+3. Never commit `.env.local` to version control.

+---

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.